psidnell/Scriptable/README.md

 - Add taskpaper directives to tasks at the end of a line like @due(+1d).
 - Make tags a variable with @tags(${TAG}).

-Testing:

-If the script is run directly from Scriptable (i.e. with no shared template as input) it will use a test template that puts the expanded project into the OmniFocus projects root.
+Note: If the script is run directly from Scriptable (i.e. with no shared template as input) it will use a test template that puts the expanded project into the OmniFocus projects root.
-Expands variables into template projects shared from OmniFocus and sends them back as TaskPaper.

 An example template project is:

 ```
 - Test Template expanded on ${DAY}`<<projects>>` @parallel(true) @autodone(true) @flagged
-	- Task 1 uses ${VAR} and all built in variables in a note expanded at ${TIME} @parallel(true) @autodone(false)
+	- Task 1 uses ${VAR} and all built in variables in a note expanded at ${TIME}
 		Task note demonstrating all variable types
 		${VAR}
 		${DATE}